Long periods during the menstrual cycle: is this normal?

 Taking the contraceptive pill or other methods of contraception may be a solution to the problem of prolonged bleeding periods.
 Natural methods such as exercise, intercourse, free instinctive flow, herbal teas or the use of plants can help shorten the duration.

-In the majority of cases, regulating hormones naturally or stopping the use of medications that affect duration will be enough to ensure that menstruation doesn't seem to last forever!
+In the majority of cases, regulating hormones naturally or by stopping medications that affect duration will be enough to ensure that periods don't seem to last an eternity!

-Control the flow of periods long with a period pants
+Controlling the flow of long periods with menstrual panties

-Bleeding that flows non-stop cannot be controlled with a period pants.
-However, menstrual briefs help women to feel better in their daily lives, by making them forget that they have a continuous flow.
-However, the use of menstrual panties (as long as they are made from organic cotton) limits the absorption of pesticides and endocrine disruptors, which have an impact on hormonal variations!
+It's not possible to control non-stop bleeding with menstrual panties.
+However, menstrual panties help women to feel better in their daily lives by making them forget that they have a continuous flow.
+However, the use of menstrual panties (as long as they are made from organic cotton) limits the absorption of pesticides and endocrine disruptors that impact hormonal variations!

 Can periods last longer than 7 days?

 Menstruation can last more than 7 consecutive days.
-These long periods periods may be caused by the presence of a thick endometrium, which takes longer to s'drain.
+Long periods can be caused by the presence of a thick endometrium that takes longer to shed.
 Medication or contraception such as IUDs can also affect the continuity of bleeding.

 Can periods last longer than 15 days?

-The duration of menstruation varies from person to person l.
+The duration of menstruation varies from person to person.
 However, it's important to note that, on average, blood loss lasts between 5 and 7 days.
-If it lasts longer, you may be suffering from a hormonal imbalance.
-Don't hesitate to talk to your doctor or health care professional about this, to validate a treatment.
+If it's longer, you may be suffering from a hormonal imbalance.
+Don't hesitate to talk to your doctor or health care professional to validate a treatment.